 Q first formed a band at the tender age of 9.
 Then playing violin and piano he formed an unlikely collection of songs and school chums into a band with no name that performed twice at school assembly.
 As former school pal Martin Holder reminisces, “really?
 No I can’t remember them at all …’ Their set contained the sort of diverse material that still

 haunts informs the current choice of songs whenever Q plays live.
 Back then it was Black Night through Neil Young (Only Love Can Break Your Heart) to Grandad.
 These days it’s from Green Day through Neil Young still (Like a Hurricane) to Britney and The Laughing Gnome.
 Secondary school bought a different set of friends and covers and Q started to write his own songs.
 Early gems like Sunset Tide, Alabama Bound and Wild Women Love have thankfully been lost in the anals (should that be annals?
 OK maybe right the first time) of time but some songs that still persist today date from this time (Nightstalkers and No Heroes).
-After leaving school and collaborating with school pal Chris Effendowicz, keyboard player Phil Collins, and singer Siobhan Smith an outfit called Phase One played some handful of gigs featuring mostly co-written pieces between Phil and Q, some of which (Judy Goes Home, Joe Blind, The Prince The Girl and Me) survive to today.
+After leaving school and collaborating with school pal Chris ‘Toffee’ Effendowicz, keyboard player Phil Collins, and singer Siobhan Smith in an outfit called Phase One.
+They played some handful of gigs featuring mostly co-written pieces between Phil and Q, some of which (Judy Goes Home, Joe Blind, The Prince The Girl and Me) survive till today.

 In the mid and late 80’s Q (then known as John McJohn) had his most successful period in spikey pop purveyors ‘Even In Holland’ (the name taken from a phrase in a Marks and Spencer gardening book).
 Q was largely writing alone but did also collaborate with Phil Maunder and Justine Walker, the other stalwarts of the band and We’re So Happy and Dangerous Love were co-written / arranged with them.
-The trio with various drummers played in and around London notably at the Rock Garden (Covent Garden), the now demolished but much missed Clarendon Hotel in Hammersmith and even a brief residency at the Moonlight Club in West Hampstead.
+The trio with various drummers, including initially Toffee from Phase One, played in and around London notably at the Rock Garden (Covent Garden), the now demolished but much missed Clarendon Hotel in Hammersmith and even a brief residency at the Moonlight Club in West Hampstead.
 Q also had a brief period in East London art-punk outfit Happy Xmas Nicola who bizarrely had their single played once by Simon Bates and performed at the legendary Marquee (supporting Nik Turner ex-Hawkwind) and at the Greyhound Fulham (supporting a man called Simon dressed only in clingfilm).

 A desire to move out of London, the call of family life and a new home in Bristol bought a timely end to Even In Holland who had reached a plateau and run out of wind and started a break from performing and writing that would last till the turn of a new century.
 Then under the encouragement of Michael Adrian and a hankering to play again Q once again started writing and performing with new material stronger than ever.
 In 2011 he started collaborating with Doc Satori on a new art rock project called The Real King(s) of Spain inspired by the likes of Byrne / Eno, Bowie, Nick Cave and many share political views.
-The project has included 2 albums with new material currently being released and a new album planned.
+The project has included 2 albums with new material currently being released.
 The band had a live incarnation which operated for several years particularly around Bristol but also in Wales and across England at various points.